xavierholt/recipes/Tamale Pie.md

 - 1 large onion
 - 1 bell pepper

-Fry bacon in a large skillet until crisp.
-Chop the onion and bell pepper; add them to the skillet and sauté until tender.
+Chop all ingredients.
+Fry the bacon in a large skillet until crisp, then add the onion and bell pepper.
+Sauté until tender.

 - 1 1/2 lb ground beef
 - 1 T chili powder